Skip to main content

 • “The pounding soundtrack underscores large-scale battles, while quieter ambient moments build anticipation before the next wave of enemies emerges.”

-• “Obviously the music was just absolutely awesome and the locations really elevated this game; there is so much visual and gameplay variety, you get to go underwater at one point, as well as having some arcade-like shooting sections.”
+• “Obviously the music was just awesome and the locations really elevated this game, there is so much visual and gameplay variety, including underwater sections and arcade-like shooting segments.”

 • “So there I was, tense, confused, and one ominous soundtrack cue away from turning the console off.”

-• “I played the Sourcenext port with the patch Rebirth and it just felt like the original game on PS1 but with enhancements.
-Here, I had to deal with really bad audio (title screen audio crackling, MIDI soundtrack, music progression not smooth, background sounds being too loud in some cases...) and some weird default control scheme (L3 as start??).”
+• “I played the Sourcenext port with the Rebirth patch and it just felt like the original game on PS1 but with enhancements.
+Here, I had to deal with really bad audio: title screen audio crackling, MIDI soundtrack, music progression not smooth, background sounds being too loud in some cases.”

-• “I played the Sourcenext port with the patch Rebirth and it just felt like the original game on PS1 but with enhancements.
-Here, I had to deal with really bad audio (title screen audio crackling, MIDI soundtrack, music progression not smooth, background sounds being too loud in some cases...) and some weird default control scheme (L3 as start??).”
+• “I played the Sourcenext port with the Rebirth patch and it just felt like the original game on PS1 but with enhancements.
+Here, I had to deal with really bad audio: title screen audio crackling, MIDI soundtrack, music progression not smooth, background sounds being too loud in some cases.”

 • replayability